Ar0xA/ar0xa.github.io/about.md

 <h1>You are amazing and I want to contact you!</h1>
 Really?
 You might want to reconsider that. <br />
 <br />
 If you absolutely want to set yourself up for some kind of sarcastic abuse, you can email me ar0xa /at/ protonmail /dot/ com or send me a DM on twitter <a href="https://twitter.com/Ar0xA" target="_blank">@Ar0xA</a>.
+Another place you can almost always find me is on <a href="irc://chat.freenode.net">Freenode</a> in the <a href="https://www.vulnhub.com/">#vulnhub</a> channel.